Szuszu12/South-Park-Memory-Game/README.md

 2. Open `index.html` in your web browser.

-or simply click this link: https://szuszu12.github.io/South-Park-Memory-Game/
+or simply click this link: https://szuszu12.github.io/South-Park-Memory-Game/ to open game in web browser

 ## Credits